Previous dayFebruary 3, 2026Next day

 61.7 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.5 earthquake 52 km ESE of Unalaska, Alaska with origin time 23:49 UTC on February 3, 2026.
-The hypocenter lay at 61.7 km, placing this in the shallow crustal category.
-Geolocation places the event at 53.638°N, -165.845°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+On February 3, 2026, worldwide seismic activity registered a magnitude 2.5 earthquake 52 km ESE of Unalaska, Alaska at 23:49 UTC.
+At a depth of 61.7 km, the event was shallow crustal.
+Coordinates: 53.638°, -165.845°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-03